bionic-gpt/bionic-gpt/crates/k8s-operator/README.md

 ## Install Bionic into a cluster

 You need the kubeconfig installed.
-The kubeconfig will need to point to the ip address of where the cluster is installed so we break out of the devconatiner.
+The kubeconfig will need to point to the ip address of where the cluster is installed so we break out of the devcontainer.

 Then run